 - Generally, you are welcome to attend the first day of class to see if any spaces have become available in the classes that interest you.
 This may be true of the IntroSem you applied to.
 Consider emailing the professor to find out about a waitlist.

-- You should also embrace this as an opportunity to network with the instructors of the courses you were most interested in.
+- You should also embrace this as an opportunity to network with the instructors of the courses that most interested you.
 Let them know that while you were disappointed in the outcome of your application, you would still like the opportunity to meet to talk about the topic, perhaps in office hours.
-You might ask the professor if he or she offers any other courses you might be able to take, or if he or she would like to come to Faculty Night.
+You might ask the professor if they offer any other courses you might be able to take or if they have any other course recommendations.
 You can, in short, turn this disappointment into an opportunity to forge a connection with a faculty member.
-Your Academic Advising Director or AARC advisor can help you frame that conversation.
+Your advisor can help you frame that conversation.

 - Peruse the list of open IntroSems to see if there is another class that might be of interest to you.
 Very often students stumble into the classes that prove most influential to them down the road.
 Leave yourself open to happy accidents.